-Current Intro Bonus: 130,000 points and a free weekend night reward after you spend $4,000 in purchases within the first four months of opening the account
+Current Intro Bonus: 125,000 points after you spend $2,000 in purchases within the first three months of opening the account

 Annual Fee: $95

 If you don't want a Hilton card with the $450 fee, the Surpass card is another good option with a large intro bonus.
-Cardholders can also earn a free weekend night reward after spending $15,000 on the card in one year.
 If you spend $40,000 in one year, you earn Hilton Honors Diamond Status through the end of the next calendar year.

 Rewards earnings are also still pretty high, especially if you use this card for everyday purchases.
 In addition to earning 12 points for every $1 spent on Hilton purchases, you get 6 points for every $1 spent at U.S. restaurants, supermarkets and gas stations.
 You earn 3 points per $1 spent on everything else.